rewitt94/bank/README.md

 In conclusion, no progress was made between 10AM and 6PM.
 Options for Day 4 are:
  * Find a new way to encapsulate (perhaps I am encapsulating wrong in Rust).
- * Not test my classes in isolation.
+ * Not test in isolation.
  * Do the impossible.
  * Become an Accountant.